Peptic Ulcer

 The most common problems include:

 • Hole (perforation).
 Sometimes, an ulcer makes a hole in the wall of your stomach or duodenum.
-When this happens, bacteria and partly digested food can get in.
-This causes infection and redness or swelling (inflammation).
+This can lead to a serious infection that can spread throughout your abdomen called peritonitis.

 • Narrowing and blockage (obstruction).
-Ulcers that are found where the duodenum joins the stomach can cause swelling and scarring.
+Ulcers that form where the duodenum joins the stomach can cause swelling and scarring.
 This can narrow or even block the opening to the duodenum.
 Food can’t leave your stomach and go into your small intestine.
 This causes vomiting.
 You can’t eat properly.

-• Vomiting blood or dark material that looks like coffee grounds
+• Bloody vomit or vomit with dark material that looks like coffee grounds.

-• Nausea or vomiting that doesn’t get better, or gets worse
+• Nausea or vomiting that doesn’t get better, or that gets worse.

 Key points about peptic ulcers